 From addresses on your envelopes to escort cards to wedding-day signage, the uses for calligraphy are nearly endless—and so are the styles.
-Modern calligraphy has loosened the restrictions that traditional hand-lettering follows, meaning there’s a font and a flourish to fit any type of celebration.
+Modern calligraphy has loosened the restrictions that traditional hand-lettering follows, meaning there are a font and a flourish to fit any type of celebration.
 Ashley Meyers Combs, the creative mind behind Smash + Co., says, “There are so many different styles of calligraphy these days.
 I’m constantly discovering new artists and letterers, and I’m endlessly inspired by their unique takes on a classic art form.”
 Here, she gives us a rundown of all your options, as well as the things you need to know when you’re seeking the perfect calligraphy for your big day.

 So what makes calligraphy “modern”?
 Well, there are a few answers.
 “For me, it’s the imperfections,” Combs says.
 “Classic calligraphy stays true to its roots in copperplate script, which is very precise and consistent, while modern lettering styles embrace the imperfections that can make them feel more casual.
 Styles range from classic and formal to very casual—also known as messy or messier!”
 Ink and paper choices, the form of the letters, and the composition of the words also have a big impact on what makes calligraphy more modern.
 “When it comes down to it, there’s no glossary or guide," says Combs.
 "When you’re trying to decide which style or artist is right for you, do your research.
 Save anything that speaks to you, which will help you identify patterns in what you like.
-Find a photo of work you love, then reach out to the designer.”
+Find a photo of the work you love, then reach out to the designer.”

 No matter what style you go with, there are a few basic words you’ll need to know as you’re familiarizing yourself with your options.